theeraio/theeraio.github.io/README.md

 ## Notes

 Hugo style syntax implemented with a middleman style generator... we are not beyond stealing, using generously, from these projects. =P

+We are getting closer to understanding how the rendering engine could use modules to an extraordinary magnitude, to the point we could render spreadsheets alongside blog posts, etc.